oookoook/spider-trait-database/backend/util/taxonomy-synchro/README.md

 The scripts expect a full database snapshot available in the database (inserted using SQL - instructions below) and then queires the WSC API for changes since the last update.

+The script also requires your WSC API key entered in the backend settings file.

 To setup automatic updates, run these commands (your pwd must be this directory):

 ```sh